Design-Based Inference for Spatial Experiments under Unknown Interference: Abstract

 \section{Abstract}

-We consider design-based causal inference in settings where randomized treatments have effects that bleed out into space in complex ways that overlap and in violation of the standard ``no interference'' assumption for many causal inference methods.
-We define a spatial ``average marginalized response,'' which characterizes how, in expectation, units of observation that are a specified distance from an intervention point are affected by treatments at that point, averaging over effects emanating from other intervention points.
-We establish conditions for non-parametric identification, asymptotic distributions of estimators, and recovery of structural effects.
-We propose methods for both sample-theoretic and permutation-based inference.
-We provide illustrations using randomized field experiments on forest conservation and health. \\ {\bf Keywords}: causal inference, design-based inference, experiments, interference, spatial statistics.
+We consider design-based causal inference for spatial experiments in which treatments may have effects that bleed out and feed back in complex ways.
+Such spatial spillover effects violate the standard ``no interference'' assumption for standard causal inference methods.
+The complexity of spatial spillover effects also raises the risk of misspecification and bias in model-based analyses.
+We offer an approach for robust inference in such settings without having to specify a parametric outcome model.
+We define a spatial ``average marginalized effect'' (AME) that characterizes how, in expectation, units of observation that are a specified distance from an intervention location are affected by treatment at that location, averaging over effects emanating from other intervention nodes.
+We show that randomization is sufficient for non-parametric identification of the AME even if the nature of interference is unknown.
+Under mild restrictions on the extent of interference, we establish asymptotic distributions of estimators and provide methods for both sample-theoretic and randomization-based inference.
+We show conditions under which the AME recovers a structural effect.
+We illustrate our approach with a simulation study.
+Then we re-analyze a randomized field experiment and a quasi-experiment on forest conservation, showing how our approach offers robust inference on policy-relevant spillover effects. \\ {\bf Keywords}: causal inference, design-based inference, experiments, interference.

 \doublespace